luxinator/RainyDay/docs/spark01.md

 - Right-click and select module-setting, or press F4.
 - Under Platform Settings select Global Libraries.
 - Press the [+] sign.
-- In the popup select Download.
+- Select Scala SDK
-- Wait for the download to complete.
+- In the popup select the version you want to download.
 - Press OK and restart the Editor.

-- Select the Scala version in the New Project Wizard.
+If everything worked out you can now select the scala version you want in the new project wizard.

-Note: In theory the last digit of a semantic version do not have to match, but better safe than sorry.
-The middle and first digits *must* match.
+Note: In theory the last digit of a semantic version do not have to match, but better be safe than sorry.
+However the middle and first digits *must* match.